DayanFA/Sistemas-de-Informacao-UFAC/Linguagem de Programação I/Exercícios/README.md

 # Learned

-From the learnings I acquired during the execution of this activity:
+From the learnings I acquired during the execution of this activity

 • I learned more about pointers.